remsens-lim/virga_sniffer/docs/method.md

 # Method description
 The Virga-Sniffer is a tool to detect *virga* (precipitation which completely evaporates before reaching the surface).
 As input source **radar reflectivity** and ceilometer **cloud-base height** observations are mandatory.
-Optionally but highly recommended are the additional information of **radar doppler velocity**, **lifting condensation level** and **surface rain detection**.
+Optionally but highly recommended are the additional information of **radar Doppler velocity**, **lifting condensation level** and **surface rain detection**.

 The workflow of the detection scheme as summarized by the flowchart is structured in three parts: